Public Health Grand Rounds

 March 12, 2014: Public Health Grand Rounds

 MARCHing Toward Coverage — Update on implementation of the Affordable Care Act

 Presenter: Hugh F. “Trey” Daly III, Ohio State Director, Enroll America

-This presentation will describe the key components of the Affordable Care Act related to quality, affordable health coverage through the Health Insurance Marketplace and expanded Medicaid, and provide an update on implementation during the first open enrollment period.
+This presentation covered the key components of the Affordable Care Act related to quality, affordable health coverage through the Health Insurance Marketplace and expanded Medicaid, and provided an update on implementation during the first open enrollment period.
 Enroll America is a nonprofit, nonpartisan 501(c)(3) organization focused on maximizing the number of Americans who are enrolled in and retain health coverage.

 October 15, 2013: Public Health Grand Rounds